thiagomdiniz/zabbix-query-layer/README.md

 1. "server" is a required field. should contain your Zabbix frontend address;

+2. "options" is a optional field and can contain the fallowing values in a list:
-2. "zabbix-version" is a optional field.
-When used adds to the response the version of Zabbix queried;
+  1. "zabbix-version": When used adds to the response the version of Zabbix queried;
+  2. "no-ssl-verify": Use if your Zabbix frontend uses ssl (https) with invalid certificate;
+  3. "http-auth": Use if your Zabbix frontend uses HTTP authentication;

-3. Is the name of the Zabbix API method that contains the ".get" query;
+3. Is the name of the Zabbix API method;

-4. "filter" is a required field.
-Create filter based on Python zabbix-api library.
-Use {} for empty filter;
+4. "params" is a required field.
+Fill in this field in the same way as the params field described in the official documentation.
+Use {} for empty params;

 5. "pk" is a required field only when the query has subqueries.
 Is the ID / primary key of the object;